 - Medium-Sized Web Projects: These projects usually include the expansion of both static or dynamic websites as well as the creation of ecommerce websites.
 Medium-sized web projects also can focus on integrating third-party services, such as customer relationship management (CRM) tools, a content management system (CMS), application programming interfaces (APIs), chatbots, and databases.

 - Big Web Projects: This category generally refers to projects that involve video-sharing media apps or social networks that require sophisticated technologies.
 But, big web projects also can include the integration of a website with cloud-hosting servers in order to collect all user data.

-2. Decide What Skills You Need From Your Web Developer.
+2. Decide What You Need From Your Developer

 Next, think about the type of web development skills needed to complete your project.
 That set of required skills will help you determine if you need a front-end, back-end, or full-stack developer.